 Tin Can Day

-People look at Tin Can Day-a holiday that falls on the 19th of January on the calendar-and they wonder why someone would invent a holiday to celebrate a simple container.
-And the answer to that is quite simple.
+People look at Tin Can Day—a holiday that falls on the 19th of January on the calendar—and they wonder why someone would invent a holiday to celebrate a simple container.
+The answer to that is quite simple.

-Although the origins of this holiday have been lost to history, the origins of the tin can have not, and by studying that history we can learn that the tin can is probably one of the greatest inventions of humankind.
+Although the origins of this holiday have been lost to history, the origins of the tin can have not, and by studying that history, we can learn that the tin can is probably one of the greatest inventions of humankind.
 Why?
-Because it allowed all kinds of different food to be preserved and allowed it to be shipped all over the world easily.
+Because it allowed all kinds of different foods to be preserved and shipped all over the world easily.
 That, my friends, is something that we can all celebrate on this very special holiday.

-In 1810, Phillippe de Girard conceive the idea of canning and had British merchant Peter Durand patent the idea for him.
-The concept of canning was based on experimental food preservation work in glass containers that was done the previous year by French inventor Nicholas Appert.
+In 1810, Philippe de Girard conceived the idea of canning and had British merchant Peter Durand patent the idea for him.
+The concept of canning was based on experimental food preservation work in glass containers that was done the previous year by French inventor Nicolas Appert.

-In 1812, Durand sold his patent to Bryan Donkin and John Hall-two Englishmen who further refined the process of canning and the end product, and then they set up a canning factory in London.
-The first canning factory in the world.
-The following year, they would be producing canned goods for the Royal Navy and were canning everything from seeds to turpentine and gunpowder.
-In 1901, the American Can Company would set up operation and would end up producing approximately 90% of the tin cans in the U.S.
+In 1812, Durand sold his patent to Bryan Donkin and John Hall—two Englishmen who further refined the process of canning and the end product, and then they set up the first canning factory in the world in London.
+The following year, they were producing canned goods for the Royal Navy and were canning everything from seeds to turpentine and gunpowder.
+In 1901, the American Can Company set up operations and would end up producing approximately 90% of the tin cans in the U.S.

 Observing Tin Can Day